aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2012/aspose-words-for-java-11-4-0-release-notes/_index.md

 WORDSNET-6288

-WORDSNET-5311 Create an article which shows how to receive warnings when a font is substituted.
+WORDSNET-5311 Create an article which demonstrates how to receive warnings when a font is substituted.

 WORDSNET-6353 Test Aspose.Words with Visual Studio 2011.